 If you're a remote worker, Donut is an excellent way to socialize with the rest of the team.
 If you work from an office, it's still great to get to know everyone else—in this case, you can "ban" your co-located colleagues so that Donut only pairs you with people you don't know as well.

-BirthdayBot ensures we don't miss a single birthday at Nebulab.
+Donut Celebrations ensures we don't miss a single birthday and work anniversary at Nebulab.

-On the day of someone's birthday (or on Monday, if the birthday falls on a weekend), it will post a nice celebratory message in #general, so that the entire team can chime in with their love and a sea of emojis.
+On the day of someone's birthday or work anniversary (or on Friday, if the birthday falls on a weekend), it will post a nice celebratory message in #celebrations, so that the entire team can chime in with their love and a sea of emojis.